Skip to main content

 An accommodation is deemed reasonable if it effectively removes a barrier to participation without causing significant difficulty or expense to the employer.

-The plays a vital role in defining what is reasonable.
+The clinical documentation plays a vital role in defining what is reasonable.
 By outlining the specific physiological limitations, the healthcare provider gives the employer a basis for identifying an effective accommodation.
 If a program requires biometric screening that includes a fasting blood glucose test, an employee with reactive hypoglycemia could provide documentation explaining that fasting induces a symptomatic state.

 A reasonable accommodation, suggested by the physician, might be to allow the test at a different time of day or to accept results from a recent, clinically appropriate blood panel already on file.